Founded in 1869, Otago is New Zealand’s first university

 - 4,080 full-time-equivalent (FTE) staff.

 - Estimated national annual economic impacts of almost $1.9 billion.

-- … and in the top 300 worldwide in all other major international rankings.
+- … and in the top 300 worldwide in all other key international rankings.

-- Five stars plus ranking from QS Stars reflects quality and excellence.
+- Maximum 5-stars plus ranking from QS Stars reflects quality and excellence.

 Three Prime Minister’s Science Prize winners (2011, 2014, 2017).

-- Leadership and partnership roles in national Centres of Research Excellence, and leadership of Genomics Aotearoa.
+- Leadership and partnership roles in National Centres of Research Excellence, and leadership of Genomics Aotearoa.

 - Hosts two of the most widely-recognised longitudinal studies in the world: The Dunedin Multidisciplinary Health and Development Study; Christchurch Health and Development Study.